Vera Duckworth: Reception

 The Guardian columnist Grace Dent spoke with sadness of the passing of Vera Duckworth: "Saddest news on Corrie this month was the passing of street legend Vera Duckworth, leaving her husband and soulmate Jack to wander the cobbles alone.
 The final era of Vera was actually quite painful to witness.
 Vera's storyline, spanning 33 years, had no real big bangs or final flourish.
 Instead, Vera sat quietly, trapped on her sofa, dreaming of a house move to glamorous Blackpool which we all knew would never come.
 She was still broke, still being conned by errant family members, still one of life's noisy malcontents, but not the formidable force she once was.
 Regardless, it still felt to me like she'd go on forever, until the undertakers carried her away over the cobbles in a box, while Jack watched from the doorstep in hang-dog faced bewilderment."

 12.5 million viewers tuned in to see the departure of the long serving and popular character.
 Jim Shelley called Jack's death scene with the ghostly appearance of Vera, "one of the most moving scenes ever seen in soap".
+In a 2021 Radio Times poll, Jack and Vera were voted as the joint fifth "soap pub landlord", receiving 6% of the votes.